 To determine if you are a viable candidate for a dental bridge, your dentist near you will examine your mouth.
 Depending on the location of your missing tooth, a dental bridge may or may not be right for your needs.
 Your dentist may need to take some digital images of your mouth using x-rays to evaluate the condition of your bone structure.

 If it is found that you are a viable candidate for dental bridges near you, your dentist will work with you to determine which type of dental bridge is most suitable for your needs.
 There are four main types of dental bridges available:

 Traditional Dental Bridges

-A traditional dental bridge is the most popular form of dental bridge.
-This dental bridge is made from dental crowns adhered to the surrounding natural teeth and work to anchor the artificial tooth in the gap.
+A traditional dental bridge is the most popular form of the dental bridge.
+This dental bridge is made from dental crowns adhered to the surrounding natural teeth and works to anchor the artificial tooth in the gap.
 With this type of dental bridge, your dentist in Okotoks will have to shave down your natural teeth on either side of the gap to make room for the dental crowns.
 The main benefit of traditional dental bridges is that they are very strong; however, a drawback is the permanent alterations that will have to be made to your natural, healthy teeth on either side of the gap.